 Like a parched land thirsty for rain, the ancient world longed for the wisdom of God.
 Contemporary humanity is just as parched, but rather than hear the wisdom of God, people run to science, government, and psychology, ignoring timeless truth in favor of temporary fixes.
 With today's printing capacity, the Bible is more available than ever, but few avail themselves to understand its story and know its wisdom-Jesus Christ who "became for us wisdom from God-and righteousness and sanctification and redemption" (1 Cor.
 1:30).

 Read 1 Samuel 8.
 How does Solomon compare to Samuel's description of having an earthly king?

 What does Solomon's wisdom do for the nation of Israel?
 What does this reveal about wise leadership and nations?

-What do Psalm 72 and Psalm 127 reveal about Saul's leadership philosophy?
+What do Psalm 72 and Psalm 127 reveal about Solomon's leadership philosophy?

 IN THIS SECTION

 Subscribe as RSS feed to the 365 Devotional Entries

 The 365 Daily Devotion, written by Iva May, is a brief devotion drawn from the day’s reading of the One Year® Chronological Bible delivered to your email.
 Each daily devotion concludes with several questions that strengthen reading engagement.